 DHD 572.
-Modern History of Disability in the United States and around the World (4 CH) Spring, Online
+Modern History of Disability in the United States and around the World (4 CH)

+Spring, Synchronous.
 Explores several aspects of disability experiences in modern America and around the world.
 The course will focus on case studies and themes in the disability experience during the late 19th through the 21st centuries.

 DHD 578.
-Teaching, Learning & Curriculum Design, Delivery and Evaluation (2-4 CH)

-Fall, Online, Tuesdays, 3-6 pm This course focuses on how diverse adults learn and how to design, deliver and evaluate effective teaching and learning in university, professional, continuing education, community and online contexts.
+Teaching, Learning & Curriculum Design, Delivery and Evaluation (2-4 CH) Fall, Online.
+This course focuses on how diverse adults learn and how to design, deliver and evaluate effective teaching and learning in university, professional, continuing education, community and online contexts.

 DHD 581.
-Disability Policy I: Foundations of Disability Policy (3 CH) Spring, Online
+Disability Policy I: Foundations of Disability Policy (2 CH)

+Spring, Online.
 Provides a foundation of disability policy.
 Examines policy processes, policy making and welfare state arrangements.
 Focus on different political/ideological approaches to disability policy.